raas-dev/configent/README.md

 Then the respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of it if the git working copy already exists.

+After the installation, if you want to use `git` on the machine for any development purposes, you want to set your name and email in `~/.gitconfig`.

 ### Server (default)

 Script `install.sh` is non-interactive and suitable for cloud-init when run as